19 Easiest Ways to Save Money on Groceries

 Then, when I tried to make meals out of those things, I’d inevitably be missing some crucial ingredient, NOT be able to use the food I’d bought… and end up wasting it.

-4) Shop later in the day
+5) Shop later in the day to get deals at the grocery store

 I find most grocery stores tend to reduce their meat and veggies in the late afternoon (things that are reaching their sell-by date).
 Just because something is “sell by tomorrow” does NOT mean that it’s bad – it just means it’s cheaper!